AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 gap come from the global software parameters, that can be set using the :ref:`example_usage_parameters`

-There are also some strict technical requirements for multi-class equilibrium assignment, which are listed in :ref:`_technical_requirements_multi_class` .
+There are also some strict technical requirements for formulating the multi-class equilibrium assignment as a contrained convex optimization problem, as we have implemented it.
+These requirements are loosely listed in :ref:`_technical_requirements_multi_class` .

 If you want to see the assignment log on your terminal during the assignment, please look in the :ref:`example_logging` section of the use cases.